Table of Contents

 Hint.
 Dare sometimes to break the most important CTA rule.
 And don’t think of an elephant!

 Will clicking bring me to the payment gateway or just add the product to cart?
 Will it cost me anything or is it free?
 Is it the final action or just the start?
 The more clearly people understand the results of each action, the more they are likely to act.

 Actually, it won’t fit in any case but this rule seems to be the recent trend.
 Some testings show you can increase conversion by choosing the 1st person possessive.
 Perhaps, psychologically it’s easier for us to get something which is already ‘ours’.
 At least, thus speak A/B tests!

 Hint.
 Look at your CTA copy.
 If it contains the word ‘your’, change it into ‘my’.
 Does it look friendlier?
 Or awkward?
 Anyway, test both versions.
 Maybe, there’s a loophole for higher conversion.

 4. And don’t use formal language

 E-commerce tends to make the Internet a great and very comfortable supermarket.
 And are you comfortable with formalities?
 Me, neither.
 Use ‘Get’ instead of ‘Order’ and ‘Join’ instead of ‘Subscribe’.
 Probably, it will improve your image and increase conversion!

 5. ‘Do it right now’ rule

-You don`t want your clients to think about each action for hours.
+You don’t want your clients to think about each action for hours.
 Then make them hurry up!
-Create the sense of urgency by putting the word ‘now’ into your text.
+Create a sense of urgency by putting the word ‘now’ into your text.

 And never forget to remind about it.
 Especially, in CTA copies.